 f.e. when the function is marked as

 inline, then it will create a log entry starting with

 [FATAL] Executable missing symbol with mangled name.

 This will you also tell you the mangled symbol name it was not able to find.

-You can still run the game but when your mod calls this function, the game will crash.
+You can still run the game, but when your mod tries to call this function, the game will crash.

-The crash will happen without the crash reporter, that means you should then checkout
+The crash will not cause the crash reporter to open, which is a signal that you should then checkout

-the pre-launch-debug.log because it will also tell you which symbol got called.
+the pre-launch-debug.log since it will tell you which symbol got called.